Catrionamcd/DolFin-Surf-Shop/README.md

 * [Facebook](http://facebook.com) - used to create a facebook page for the site.
 * [Mailchimp](https://mailchimp.com) - used for the newsletter.
 * [PicResize](https://picresize.com) - used to resize images for better performance when rendering the images.
+* [Techsini](https://techsini.com/multi-mockup/) - used for the multi device site mockups

 ## Testing
 ### Manual Testing